dezren39/FightGame/README.md

              or two players and is based around 5 moves: Evade, Parry, Punch, Stab, and Slash.
 Below is part of the digital documentation that I made in preparation to code the Fight Game program.
-I received an A on this assignment.
+I received an A on this first semester project.

 ##  1. Nouns and Verbs